lickmydesign/list-order-drag-save/README.md

 Makes use of _jQuery_ UI 'sortable' and 'drag' helpers and _jQuery_ to handle the ajax posts.

+It has been built to support multiple lists on the same page.

 ## Requirements

 - jQuery